liusida/sida/notes.md

 How To Publish A Package On PyPI by Mark Smith

+## Github

-0. Create a new project in github, clone it to local
+Create a new project in github, clone it to local

+## Source files

-1. src/, put all your source files in there
+Create a folder 'src/', put all your source files in there

-2. setup.py
+## setup.py

-3. pipenv
+## pipenv

 ```bash
 $pipenv install -e . #install package